 Existing wind turbine products are rarely optimized for these circumstances.

-Through D3T, NREL and other Department of Energy national laboratories are working with military and wind industry personnel to use information gathered from prior studies, direct interviews, and results from modeling and simulation tools to:
+Through D3T, NREL is working with military and wind industry personnel to use information gathered from prior studies, direct interviews, and results from modeling and simulation tools to:

 - Evaluate the market potential for rapidly deployable wind energy technologies